-Attention deficit hyperactivity disorder (ADHD, sometimes known as ADD) is a problem some people have with inattentiveness, impulsiveness, and/or hyperactivity.
+Attention deficit hyperactivity disorder (ADHD) is a problem some people have with inattentiveness, impulsiveness, and/or hyperactivity.
+When the problem is predominantly an issue with attention span rather than hyperactivity and impulsivity, it is called attention deficit disorder, or ADD.
 Many parents apply for disability benefits through the Supplemental Security Income (SSI) program for their child who has been diagnosed with ADHD, in the hopes that they will receive a monthly check to help with care for the child and living expenses.
-But most children who have been diagnosed with ADHD will not be granted SSI disability benefits.
+But most children who have been diagnosed with ADHD or ADD will not be granted SSI disability benefits.
 Only those with the most severe form of ADHD have any hopes of getting benefits.

 When Can a Child With ADHD Get Disability?